vivianu2001/network_project/README.md

 This means that even if the attacker watches multiple interactions from different devices, he cannot definitively link them to the same person.
 Furthermore, users may switch between devices or change their identity, further complicating the process.

-- Graphs for Message Sizes: The produced graphs under the `res` folder for each group (named `group_x_ee`) display the size of messages in each WhatsApp group based on network packet analysis.
-- Message Over Time: `messeges_over_time` in the `res` folder for each group (named `group_x_mot`) illustrating package sizes over the duration of each group.
-- PDF and CCDF Functions: `histogram_group_x` folder contains PDF graphs for groups with substantial message counts (groups 6 and 7), while CCDF graphs are produced using `message_size_distribution_ccdf.py`.

 **Privacy Protection:** It's important to note that privacy protection for participants has been prioritized in this project.
 When generating the histogram graphs using `whatsapp_chat_histogram.py`, we do not upload or include the actual text message data.